 Students of the University of Rijeka have the opportunity to apply for a national scholarship for students of a weaker socioeconomic status, for a scholarship and financial aid of the University of Rijeka from the “Solidarity” program of the “Aleksandar Abramov” Fund, a scholarship for the excellence of the University of Rijeka, a scholarship for students residing in the Rijeka region who are being educated for deficit occupations, a scholarship of the City of Rijeka, which is awarded according to social criteria, and a scholarship for students from earthquake-affected areas.
 The Faculty of Tourism and Hospitality Management got involved in helping its students after the earthquake in Petrinja and the surrounding areas, and in the campaign organized during 2021, 6 new and 2 used laptops were collected and given to the students.
 At the Department of Cultural Studies of the Faculty of Humanities and Social Sciences of the University of Rijeka, the course Criticism, Emancipation, Utopia introduces students to the problems of uneven distribution of wealth in societies and historically offered solutions, and offers scientifically-researched and critically based valorization of economic-political and socio-cultural effects of uneven distribution of produced wealth.
 This lays the foundations for understanding the problem of poverty, opens a discussion on its eradication, and enables further study of the topic.

-In 2021, at the Faculty of Economics and Business, the Torpedo Student Entrepreneurship Incubator started operating as an interesting and innovative way of contributing to the achievement of the global goal of sustainable development related to poverty reduction.
+At the Faculty of Economics and Business, the Torpedo Student Entrepreneurship Incubator continued its activities throughout 2022 as an interesting and innovative way of contributing to the achievement of the global goal of sustainable development related to poverty reduction.

 During the COVID-19 pandemic, the University of Rijeka issued a public call for students of the University of Rijeka of lower socioeconomic status to express their interest in using a tablet and the corresponding Internet cable free of charge, to enable unhindered access to online classes.
 Based on the expression of interest, students were allowed to continue using the tablets during the academic years 2020/2021, 2021/2022, and 2022/2023.
 All students and employees were given free internet access via their Eduroam account.